 Making friends across Wolverhampton often starts with an easy first plan.
 A walk in West Park, a short catch‑up in the centre, or a calm evening chat nearer Tettenhall keeps it comfortable.
 Keep the first meet public and time‑boxed.
 If you click, suggest another simple plan soon — consistency is what builds familiarity and turns a first meet into a real friendship.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Wolverhampton are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: